rhettg/agent/README.md

 a := agent.New(c, set.WithAgentSet(as))
 ```

+This is an example of advanced control flow that is supported by the design of
+Agent.
+The implementation of AgentSet required no modifications to Agent core.

 ### Message Attributes

-Each message may contain a set of attributes that are not likely to be used by
+Each message may contain a set of attributes that are not directly used by the
-the LLM, but can provide important contextual clues for other parts of the
+LLM, but can provide important contextual clues for other parts of the
 application.

 ```go